 The term “app” generally applies to any software program that runs on computing devices.
 It can be cloud-hosted or web-based applications that are accessed through a connected device.
 They likewise encompass all software solutions, including SaaS small business tools.
 But in this article, we will focus on mobile apps.
 These days, “app” has widely come to mean software applications that are downloaded and installed/pre-installed on smartphones and tablets.

 Our app market share statistics show a robust industry propelled by the increasing number of smartphone and tablet users worldwide.
-Also, faster Internet speeds in many countries contribute to heavy app engagement.
+Also, faster Internet speeds in many countries contribute to massive app engagement.
 We’ll get an overview of app revenue statistics and app media consumption as it relates to mobile.

-A couple of other vibrant app marketplaces are the Windows Store (669K apps) and Amazon Appstore (600K apps).
-(Applift)
+A couple of other vibrant app marketplaces are the Windows Store (669,000 apps) and Amazon Appstore (600,000 apps).

 Statistics on App Download & Usage

 In this section, the app download statistics show huge numbers – in hundreds of billions.
 As the global number of mobile users continues to grow, so too will be the projected number of downloads.

 There were 178 billion app downloads in 2017, 205 billion downloads in 2018, and an estimated 258 billion downloads in 2022.

 As of March 2019, the most popular mobile app categories in the US are communication and social (97.7%), web browsers (97.6%), and utilities and tools (96.6%).

 85% of mobile users prefer and are more comfortable with apps than mobile websites.

 Mobile app users in the US have more than 100 apps installed on their smartphones.